ryancdotorg/libtprpg/README.md

 be simple first and foremost.
 The round function is based on XTEA and the key scheduling algorithm is based on RC4.
 Both XTEA and RC4 have know issues, though libtprpg uses them in a way which should prevent any known attacks from being applicable.
-One could easilly change the KSA and/or round function - if I wanted a more conservitive but still small/simple design I'd go with siphash as the round function and hkdf/siphash as the KSA.
+One could easilly change the KSA and/or round function - a more conservitive but still small/simple design would use siphash as the round function and hkdf/siphash as the KSA.

 USAGE
 =====